ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 ## Use Nova Directive in a Laravel view

-Add the `Example` view in welcome page.
+Add the `Example` view on the welcome page.

 `resources/views/welcome.blade.php`